Solve/Next

 The European mobility transition is not the point.
 It is the laboratory.
 The point is this: the same four decisions where untested assumptions are most expensive—AI deployments, growth bets, market entries, and transformation initiatives—appear in Amsterdam’s mobility system in a form that no other city makes visible: two generations of the same challenge simultaneously, the first far enough along to examine, the second forming in real time.
 The infrastructure operators, logistics innovators, and urban planners who meet this group are navigating exactly this structure.
 The capability built in Amsterdam is not mobility expertise.
 It is the practiced discipline for identifying the embedded assumptions in long-horizon decisions before they become constraints.

 The decisions where untested assumptions are most expensive are specific: an AI deployment built on beliefs about adoption and use case that were never tested.
 A growth bet committed before the demand premise was verified.
 A market entry that assumed competitive dynamics the team had never actually encountered.
-A transformation initiative designed to solve a problem the organisation had diagnosed without evidence.
+A transformation initiative designed to solve a problem the organization had diagnosed without evidence.
 These four decision types share a structure: capital commits before the most consequential assumptions are examined.
 The cost of discovering a wrong assumption after commitment is 10–100× the cost of testing before it.

 The status quo is not a management problem.
 It is a neuroscience problem.
 The brain’s efficiency—the synaptic shortcuts that allow you to drive to work without thinking—produces the same answers to every new problem.
 Biology and culture conspire together: the predictable path always feels like the rational one.
 Growth confirms assumptions until it stops.
 Governance instruments measure outcomes but were never designed to interrogate the premises that produce them.
-The result is that organisations commit capital on beliefs they have never formally tested—not because they are careless, but because the system was never built to surface the difference between what is known and what is assumed.
+The result is that organizations commit capital on beliefs they have never formally tested—not because they are careless, but because the system was never built to surface the difference between what is known and what is assumed.

 Cohort participants in conversation with an Amsterdam mobility innovator beside an electric cargo bike, canal and brick canal-houses behind at golden hour